min7901/Jenkins/JenkinsDay2.md

        * Windows => Scheduler
        * Linux => Cron Job
 * Jenkins is a Cron/Scheduler on Steriods fine tuned for Continuous Integration and Continuous Deployment
+* Plugin is an addon to jenkins, which provides functionality on the jenkins ui